Zainothy/HSRQuartz/11. Quartz/01. Unit Guides/Harmony/Sparkle.md

 >    HP = 1397      DEF = 485      ATK = 524      SPD = 101
 ### **Info:**
 Sparkle is a Harmony Path character that is able to advance forward another ally's action with her skill, while providing a strong Crit.
 DMG to the ally and a medium DMG% buff as well as a small ATK% buff to all allies.

 One of the key points to note is her Ultimate, as it's able to make Sparkle effectively be skill point-positive over 3 turns with its somewhat cheap cost, even when constantly using your skill.
-She is best utilized in team compositions that make use of every part of her kit[^1].

 >[!tip] Kit TLDR:
 >- **Skill:** Increases Crit.
 DMG of an ally by 24% of Sparkle's Crit.
 DMG + a flat 45% for 1 turn.
 Advances forward the target ally by 50%.